AnuragGowda/MyMCPS_Plus/README.md

 # MyMCPS Plus
 More details coming soon...
 I was thinking that maybe I should explain how I created this website here or something, because how to use it is self explanatory.
+Maybe If I get enough users or people that want to know how I made this website, I'll write a guide that explains how I did it, but for now, I won't as not many people use this.